How do you vertically concatenate DataFrames in PySpark?

 from pyspark.sql import DataFrame

-#specify DataFrames to concatenate
+# specify DataFrames to concatenate

 df_list = [df1,df2,df3]

-#vertically concatenate all DataFrames in list
+# vertically concatenate all DataFrames in list using the reduce function

 df_all = reduce(DataFrame.unionAll, df_list)